Godstone Village School Nursery

 What age children do you take?

-From September 2017 our Nursery class will take children aged two, three and four years old.
+Our Nursery class takes children aged two, three and four years old.
 Children may start in Nursery from the term (September, January or April) after their second or third birthday.
+Admissions are only at the start of each school term.
+Please see our admission policy for more detail.

 We have 26 places for three/four year olds.